sygmaprotocol/sygma-relayer/README.md

 &nbsp;

-:construction: *This is still unstable MVP implementation of ChainBridge HUB* :construction:
+:construction: *This is still unstable MVP implementation of Sygma* :construction:

-Sygma birdge uses [sygma-core](https://github.com/ChainSafe/sygma-core) framework and replaces the relayer voting mechanism with the MPC signing process.
+Sygma bridge uses [sygma-core](https://github.com/ChainSafe/sygma-core) framework and replaces the relayer voting mechanism with the MPC signing process.

 &nbsp;